Carole King: Her Story

-Carole King’s music has been playing on our radios and stereos and in our heads since the late 1950s.
+Carole King's music has been playing on our radios and stereos and in our heads since the late 1950s and she has just been inducted into The Rock and Roll Hall of Fame.
 Practically every pop singer on the planet — from Rod Stewart to Aretha Franklin to Amy Winehouse — has recorded her infectious, soft-rock songs.
 It was King's 1971 debut solo album, "Tapestry," which firmly established her as a singer-songwriter and sold 25 million copies.
 When "Tapestry" was released, critics hailed King's raw, imperfect voice for liberating female singers.

 While we may know King's songs by heart, we've never really known her — until recently.